hugoisprogramming/HugFlix/README.md

 # HugFlix

 Your selfhosted Netflix-like that downloads Series automatically thanks to Jackett, FlareSolverr, Sonarr and Deluge.
-Build using Docker.
+Built using Docker.

 ## Dependencies